 Home Equity is an underutilized asset that many senior homeowners can benefit from using as part of their overall financial plan.
 A reverse mortgage is one tool to help you do just that.
 In fact, I work with many other professionals, including Attorneys, Financial Planners, Accountants, Contractors, and In Home Care Providers.
 We are often able to help their clients use a reverse mortgage to better their situation in retirement.
 A reverse mortgage is not always the right financial tool for someone, but when it is the right tool it can be quite transformational and life-changing.

-A reverse mortgage is an FHA government-insured mortgage loan program for homeowners age 62 and up.
+A reverse mortgage is a home equity loan program for homeowners age 55 and up.
 It works by allowing senior homeowners to borrow a portion of their equity with no monthly mortgage payments.
 The money received is non-taxable and can be used as the borrower wishes.
 Borrowers remain the owners of their home just like a conventional or traditional mortgage.

 A reverse mortgage is a great tool for those looking to supplement their income in retirement.
 Many use it for home repairs, paying off an existing mortgage, cash flow instead of liquidating investments, daily expenses, grandchildren, and for an accessible nest egg that they don't currently have.
 Money from the reverse mortgage can be taken in a lump sum, monthly payments, or in a credit line.

 A reverse mortgage borrower can pay off a reverse mortgage at any time, just like a conventional mortgage.
 There are no prepayment penalties with a reverse mortgage.
 You can pay the lender directly or you can sell your home and the loan will be paid off through escrow.
 All equity in the home is yours.